 Article 52 - Specify the conditions under which the business conducted in the Designated Zone will be regarded as conducted in the state.

 Article 54 - Provision regarding the conditions and instances to recover and not to recover input tax.

 Article 58 - The method by which the recoverable input tax can be calculated if the input tax was incurred for making both taxable and exempted supplies.

 Article 59 – The conditions and mechanism of Input Tax Adjustment.

-Article 60 – Details regarding Capital Asset Scheme such as Capital Assets that are subject to the provisions of the federal law and their estimated useful life, the methods for adjusting Capital Assets and the periods for which adjustments should be made and instances where period of record keeping related to Capital Assets can be extended.
+Article 60 - Details regarding Capital Asset Scheme such as Capital Assets that are subject to the provisions of the federal law and their estimated useful life, the methods for adjusting Capital Assets and the periods for which adjustments should be made, and instances where the period of record-keeping related to Capital Assets can be extended.